Supermagnum/writeup/README.md

 1x LSM303DLHC digital compass and accelerometer,in a small aluminium box.
 Mounted close to the top.
 Non magnetic fasteners.
+It's located ~ 121 mm above the steppers and the gearboxes.
+I hope that it's enough to not be affected by the magnetic field from the steppers and worm gears.

 1x SparkFun GPS Breakout - NEO-M9N, Chip Antenna,I2C adress 0x42.
 Mounted in top of the remote box.